samdolson/Codesignal_practice/README.md

-# Codesignal_practice
+# SQL Practice

-The objective of this repo is to consolidate code solutions to Codesignal questions, categorized by language and then by problem.
+The objective of this repo is to consolidate code solutions to SQL coding questions.
+Sources of problems are currently Codesignal and SQL Zoo.